 Research in Kenyan government universities has identified high levels of depression and anxiety among students, especially the many students from poor backgrounds.
 Mental health conditions can and do cause students to leave higher education, meaning that they aren’t able to reach their potential.

-We are working in partnership with Kenyatta and Chuka universities and student groups to improve knowledge, peer support and services for people with or at risk of mental health conditions in Kenya.
+From 2019-2021, we partnered with Kenyatta and Chuka universities and student groups to improve knowledge, peer support and services for people with or at risk of mental health conditions in Kenya.

-As part of the programme, we are:
+As part of this programme, we: